unrealwork/axibase-collector/docker-job-autostart.md

 ## Execute Job Immediately

-To execute job immediately, use the `-job-execute` parameter:
+To execute a job immediately, use the `-job-execute` parameter:

 ```properties
 docker run \